Case Interview Practice

 What is the main focus of the "Bars Gone Quiet" case?

-The main focus is on analyzing a bar's profitability and identifying strategies for turnaround.
+The main focus is on analyzing profitability and identifying strategies for a turnaround in the consumer industry.

 What skills are tested in this case?

-The case tests analytical skills, quantitative analysis, and the ability to stress-test assumptions.
+This case tests analytical skills, problem-solving abilities, and the capacity to make data-driven decisions.

 How long should I expect to spend on this case?